 Brigadier (Retired) Ian Caws OBE CEng MICE is responsible for ensuring the effective and efficient operation of Cobseo and providing support to the Cobseo Executive in pursuance of Cobseo objectives, projects and initiatives.
 His main responsibilities are to execute the decisions of the Cobseo Executive, whilst managing the day-to-day running of Cobseo to meet the Confederation’s purposes as the overarching organisation for the Service Charities.
 He represents Cobseo in various environments, attending a number of MOD meetings and working groups; working with the Cobseo Chairman and Executive Committee to promote Cobseo through the Cluster process; developing the relationships between Service Charities, Government Departments and many other organisations.
 He has tactical management of Cobseo and responds to approaches from a wide spectrum of people, from members of the Royal Family, through Government Ministers to individuals seeking help and support.
 Ian also acts as the Company Secretary for the Registered Company limited by Guarantee and oversees the Cobseo finances, accounting and budgeting.

 Caroline Wood is responsible for advising the Executive Committee on the suitability of organisations for Membership of the Confederation, including due diligence and assessment of new applications.
 Other matters relating to the Membership include external liaison, with Central, Devolved and Local Government, Regulators, and other stakeholders.
 She is also responsible for the Cobseo budget.
-Prior to joining in 2016, Caroline jointly founded consultancy Purple and Red as part of the London 2012 legacy to transfer the lessons from the workforce programme, including the recruitment and training of the c.70k strong ‘GamesMaker’ volunteers.
+Prior to joining in 2016, Caroline jointly founded consultancy Purple and Red as part of the London 2012 legacy, to transfer lessons from the workforce programme that included the recruitment and training of the c.70k strong ‘GamesMaker’ volunteers.
 Before that she led the sales team at ELLE magazine, responsible for generating £10m+ revenue annually.